MaxBarannikov/DocsRAG/README.md

 - **Endpoints are `def`, not `async def`.** Both `qdrant_client.query_points()` and `chain.invoke()` are blocking.
 FastAPI runs sync endpoints in a thread pool; using `async def` would block the event loop instead.
 When we add streaming (`/ask/stream`), we'll switch to `async def` with `chain.astream()` — until then, sync is correct.

 - **Same embedder factory at indexing and query time.** `embeddings.factory.make_embedder()` is used by both `indexing/run_indexing.py` and `api/rag.py`. **Do not** substitute a different LangChain wrapper at query time — even ones that "should" be equivalent differ in pooling / normalization, silently degrading retrieval.
-The Task 9 cosine-parity test (`tests/test_embedder_parity.py`) exists precisely because this is hard to spot without measurement.
+The cosine-parity test (`tests/test_embedder_parity.py`) exists precisely because this is hard to spot without measurement.

 - **Direct `qdrant_client.query_points()`, not `langchain-qdrant`.** `api/rag.py` maps Qdrant `ScoredPoint.payload` to `langchain_core.documents.Document` manually in `_scored_point_to_hit()`.
 The bypass was necessary because `langchain-qdrant 0.2.x` changed metadata handling and stopped propagating flat payload fields into `Document.metadata`.
 If you swap retrieval back to `langchain-qdrant` later, verify chunk metadata survives the round-trip.